tghack/tg19hack/misc/counter_play/README.md

 `nc counter.tghack.no 2018`

 <details><summary>Tip</summary>

-This is not a typical crypto challenge, but rather finding hidden data somewhere.
+- This is not a typical crypto challenge, but rather finding hidden data somewhere.
-The owls have nothing to do with the challenge, but are here to make things more magical.
+- The owls have nothing to do with the challenge, but are here to make things more magical.
+- Creating statistics by using the service multiple times, is a tip that will help you on your way!
 </details>